alessiofilippin/arcocdlocal/README.md

 # ArgoCD Local Deployment Environment

+## 🚧 MAN-AT-WORK

+This project is currently under active development and is not ready for production use.

 ## 1 - Overview

 This project provides a local Kubernetes development environment to experiment with GitOps using ArgoCD and workflow automation via Argo Workflows.
 It is designed for testing machine learning workflows and deploying applications using lightweight Docker images, minimal compute, and a simplified infrastructure footprint.